Honorific-Prefix: | Rabbi |

 Alma Mater: | Beth Medrash Govoha |

 Rabbi Yehudah Jacobs (c.
-1935[1] – April 27, 2020)[2] was a mashgiach ruchani in Beth Medrash Govoha,[3] the largest yeshiva located outside of Israel and the second to largest yeshiva in the world, second only to the Mir Yeshiva in Jerusalem.[4]
-[5]
+1935[1] – April 27, 2020) was a mashgiach ruchani (counselor) in Beth Medrash Govoha,[2] the largest yeshiva outside of Israel and the second largest in the world after the Mir Yeshiva in Jerusalem.[3]
+[4]

-Rabbi Jacobs was born about 1935 to R' Asher and Esther Jacobs in Cologne, Germany.[1]
-[2] He learned in Beth Medrash Govoha in Lakewood Township, New Jersey arriving in the late 1950s during its earlier years under the leadership of Rabbi Aharon Kotler.[6]
-He married his first wife, Mrs. Ruthie, and settled in Lakewood together.
-He soon was appointed the mashgiach of Beth Medrash Govoha alongside Rabbi Nosson Meir Wachtfogel,[7] a position he held for many years.
-After the passing of his first wife (c.
-1985), Rabbi Jacobs married his second wife, Mrs. Esther.
+Jacobs was born about 1935 to Rabbi Asher and Esther Jacobs in Cologne, Germany.[1]
+He studied in Beth Medrash Govoha in Lakewood Township, New Jersey starting in the late 1950s under Rabbi Aharon Kotler.[5]
+He married his first wife, Ruthie, and they settled in Lakewood.
+He soon was appointed the mashgiach of Beth Medrash Govoha alongside Rabbi Nosson Meir Wachtfogel,[6] a position he held for many years.
+After his first wife died (c.
+1985), Rabbi Jacobs married his second wife, Esther.
 In 2010, he moved to Israel, where he stayed for a few years, all the while keeping up with the Lakewood Yeshiva.
 He later returned to Lakewood.